-The degree of modifications, and the cost of reversing them, also play a role in the resale value of an accessible home.
+The degree of modifications and the cost of reversing them also play a role in the resale value of an accessible home.
 Many improvements, such as levered door and faucet handles and broader doorways, appeal to buyers of any age or situation, and other changes may not be particularly costly to reverse.

 Lowered light switches, for example, can be raised relatively quickly, and grab bars can be removed.
-But some changes will require substantial expenditures to modify.
+However, some changes will require substantial expenditures to modify.
 An example would be growing counters, stovetops, and sinks that have been lowered to accommodate the wheelchair.
 Ask general contractors.

 A professional agent who knows the neighborhood and the value of accessibility modifications can guide you through marketing and pricing your home.
 She will learn how to present your home to potential buyers for whom these accommodations will be attractive features and how to negotiate with a buyer who does not need them.